Rubio is in Israel in wake of Qatar attack as Israeli strikes intensify in northern Gaza

 JERUSALEM — (AP) — U.S. Secretary of State Marco Rubio was in Israel on Sunday as its military intensified attacks on northern Gaza, flattening multiple high-rise building and killing at least 13 Palestinians.

-Rubio said ahead of the trip that he will be seeking answers from Israeli officials about how they see the way forward in Gaza following Israel's attack on Hamas leaders in Qatar last week that upended efforts to broker an end to the conflict.
+Rubio said before the trip that he would be seeking answers from Israeli officials about how they see the way forward in Gaza, following Israel's attack on Hamas leaders in Qatar last week that upended efforts to broker an end to the conflict.

 His two-day visit is also a show of support for the increasingly isolated Israel as the United Nations holds what is expected to be a contentious debate next week on commitment to the creation of a Palestinian state.
 Israeli Prime Minister Benjamin Netanyahu strongly opposes the recognition of a Palestinian state.

-Rubio's visit went ahead despite President Donald Trump's anger at Netanyahu over the Israeli strike in Doha, which he said the United States was not notified of beforehand.
+Rubio's visit went ahead despite U.S. President Donald Trump's anger at Netanyahu over the Israeli strike in Doha, which he said the United States wasn't notified of beforehand.

 On Sunday, Netanyahu, Rubio and their wives, along with U.S. Ambassador to Israel Mike Huckabee and his wife, toured the Western Wall and the excavated tunnels near it.